jonnonz1/nz-statute-book/acts/public/1953/court-martial-appeals-act-1953.md

   - **appellant** includes a person who has been convicted by the Court Martial and desires to appeal under this Act to the court
   - **appointed Judge** means a Judge of the court appointed under paragraph (b) of subsection (1) of section 3
   - **court** means the Court Martial Appeal Court constituted by this Act
-  - **Court of Appeal** means the Court of Appeal of New Zealand constituted under Part 2 of the Judicature Act 1908
+  - **Court of Appeal** means the Court of Appeal of New Zealand constituted under Part 3 of the Senior Courts Act 2016
   - **Court Martial** means the Court Martial of New Zealand established under section 8 of the Court Martial Act 2007
   - **Director of Military Prosecutions** means the Director of Military Prosecutions appointed under section 101E of the Armed Forces Discipline Act 1971
   - **Judge Advocate General** means the Judge Advocate General of the Armed Forces appointed under section 203 of the Armed Forces Discipline Act 1971